Welcome: Modernizing Quality Engineering While AI Rewrites the Rules

 No hype.
 No vendor theatre.
 The focus is what is changing, what is not, where teams are getting stuck, and what patterns are emerging that actually scale.

-Recommended starting points
+Other starting points

 To ground the conversation, start with the QE Modernization Diagnostic.